Female Sterilization Reversals Information Leaflet

 Partner – semen analysis–Whilst it is not essential that your partner has a semen analysis, it needs to be remembered that if this is not within normal range then this will reduce your chances of pregnancy.
 We usually recommend that your partner has an analysis done either via your GP or we can arrange this for you.

 Post-operative Care – Following your operation you may feel drowsy from the anaesthetic for some time.
 Pain relief will be given in theatre before you are woken from the anaesthetic but if you are still in pain your recovery nurse will ensure that you get further pain relief and are comfortable before you go back to the ward.
 These will be continued until you are comfortable without them.
 Your time in hospital will be 1-2 days depending on your recovery rate and preference to return home.
-Before you are discharged you will be seen by our physiotherapy team to advise you on exercises for your tummy.

 On discharge you will need to be driven to your destination and do not advise you to drive for 4 to 6 weeks depending on your recovery.